 There are many different types of troughs about.
-Many people own old granite or slate troughs that they have inherited from their families which look superb, but oh the back!
+Many people own old granite or slate troughs that they have inherited from their families which look superb.

 Old sinks are another option, which can either be left as they are or can be covered in a hyper-tufa mix to make them look like the old traditional troughs.
 If you have an old sink then be careful with the drainage.
 There is only one hole so you must make a sump.
 This is covered under drainage.